-Reporting to the Geotechnical Supervisor, the Geotechnical Field Technician will be responsible for supporting a large and complex mineral deposit development program on site.
-The incumbent will contribute as a mid-level member of the field team, involved with planning and executing technical studies, while upholding rigorous safety standards.
-The position is focused on a field program at Galore Creek, a world-class porphyry copper-gold deposit.
+Working with the Leads, Geoscience and Technical, the Supervisor will provide geotechnical leadership and supervision of a large and complex pre-feasibility-level study.
+As a senior member of the field team, the position will contribute with planning, crafting, and leading technical studies, while upholding meticulous safety standards.
+The position is dedicated to the field program at Galore Creek, a world-class porphyry copper-gold deposit.
 Overview:

 This position is based out of the Galore Creek project site, a remote fly-in camp located in northwestern British Columbia.
 Galore Creek will provide travel to and from the project site.
-This role is expected to be working on site on a rotational basis of 14 days in, 14 days out from June until October, with the possibility of office-based work both before and after the field season.
+This role is required to be working on-site on a rotational basis of 14 days in, 14 days out from June until October, with the possibility of office-based work both before and after the field season.

-Located in northwestern British Columbia, Galore Creek is one of the world's largest undeveloped porphyry copper-gold-silver deposits.
+Galore Creek is one of the world's largest undeveloped porphyry copper-gold-silver deposits.
 Galore Creek Mining Corporation (GCMC), a partnership between Newmont Corporation and Teck Resources Limited, is committed to improving the project economics and advancing the asset towards development.
-Working closely with the Tahltan Nation and local communities, we strive for excellence in all our activities, with continuous improvement and responsible practices that contribute to sustainable development.
+Collaborating with the Tahltan Nation and local communities, we strive for excellence in all our activities, with continuous improvement and responsible practices that contribute to balanced and sustainable development.

 More information on the Project is available at www.gcmc.ca .
 Responsibilities:

-- Be a courageous safety leader; lead by example and foster a proactive safety and sustainability culture based on the common values of health, safety, environment, and communities shared by the asset owners (Teck and Newmont).
+- Be a courageous safety leader; and foster a proactive safety and sustainability culture based on the common values of health, safety, environment, and communities shared by the asset owners (Teck and Newmont).

 - Actively seek opportunities to recognize health and safety hazards, resolve safety issues and work to mitigate associated risks in the workplace.